Ptosis Surgery Cost and Procedure Guide

 Up to 6 months

 Overall, ptosis can cause a number of issues and can be difficult to live with.
-A low eyelid may reduce your visual field.
+A low eyelid may reduce the visual field.
 In addition, it can make everyday tasks such as reading increasingly difficult.
 This can cause the eyebrows to become painful and make the eyes tired.
 Although these are functional issues, ptosis can also make some people unhappy with their appearance.
 As a result, they may want ptosis surgery for cosmetic reasons.

 Patients may want to consider ptosis surgery if:

 - Drooping of the eyelid is affecting vision